b13/js-youtube/README.md

-requirejs-youtube
+js-youtube
 =================

-load youtube iFrame API with requireJS and init the youtube player.
+Module to load youtube iFrame API with requireJS and init the youtube player.

-# needed requireJS config
+# requireJS config

 ```js
 var require = {